BNLNPPS/esi-shell/README.md

 ## esi-shell

-The goal of this project is to provide a stable containerized environment for reproducible simulation jobs leveraging on the Geant4 and NVIDIA OptiX ray tracing capabilities.
+This repository provides a containerized environment designed for reproducible simulation jobs.
+It leverages the Geant4 simulation framework and NVIDIA OptiX ray-tracing capabilities, offering a streamlined setup for a GPU-accelerated environment, whether used interactively or non-interactively.

 ### Prerequisites